DaveL17/Indigo-Action-Group-Delay/README.md

 When run, the shim will create a separate process (thread) and execute the action group after the specified delay.
-When the action group is executed, the script will write `Delayed Action Group XXXXXXXX executed` to the Indigo events log.
+When the action group is executed, the script will write `Delayed action group 1450401770 executed.` to the Indigo events log.